This blackberry lemonade with sage is the perfect combination of sweet, tart and earthy flavors. It’s easy to make and so delicious!

 Step seven and eight: Muddle the blackberries, sage leaves and remaining half lemon that has been sliced into wedges

-Step nine and ten: Add Monin Blackberry syrup to the jar of lemonade
+Step nine and ten: Add Monin Blackberry syrup or our homemade blackberry simple syrup to the jar of lemonade

 Step eleven: Add muddled berries, sage and lemon mixture to pitcher of lemonade and blackberry syrup